Olipear/Portfolio/src/pages/projects/e-commerce-ux-study.md

       There were some large gaps that I'm aware could have significantly improved my UX process.
 Social media marketing was untracked, email promotions did not use trackable links, and I would not have access to customers for interviews, focus groups or user testing.

-      My window to the customer was via the sales teams, I used experienced salespeople to better understand customer motivations and frustrations.
+      My window to the customer was via the sales teams, wherever possible I used them to better understand customer motivations and frustrations.

       #### Personas

-      The UX personas I created involved a lot of collaboration with the most experienced Vitsoe salespeople.
-I used website acquisition and device statistics to decide what technology they used.
-The majority of Vitsoe customers used apple products for example.
+      The UX personas I created involved a lot of collaboration with the most experienced Vitsoe salespeople, along with website usage data.

       TODO: insert personas here

       These were representative of both Vitsoe's existing customer base, and their target market.
-The 606 shelving system is Vitsoe's main product, so they are focused on that, with relevant information like their living situation.
+The 606 shelving system is Vitsoe's main product, so they are built with this in mind.
+With information like their living situation being highly relevant.

       I could then adapt these base personas where needed for a specific project.
-For example, in the base persona Hans owns a shelving system from a competitor, and want to purchase additional components from Vitsoe.
-For this 621 table project he would own a 620 chair from a competitor and want to buy the table to accompany it.
+For example, in the base persona Hans owns a shelving system from a competitor, and wants to purchase additional components from Vitsoe.
+For this project he would own a 620 chair and want to buy the 621 table to accompany it.

-      #### Acquisition

-      The user journey begins long before they enter the website.
-I looked at where we were getting our visitors from, and how many.
-If people weren't seeing or hearing about Vitsoe's products, changes I made on the website couldn't be effective.

-      TODO: insert acquisition stats here

-      Vitsoe had a healthy volume site visitor numbers overall, I passed along social media sites and publications that we being particularly effective for us.

-      When I drilled down into where these vitistors were, I found that a 20% were entering to the 'good design page', which explained Dieter Rams's 10 principles of good design.
-Heatmap research had been conducted 3 years previously, shortly after the section was redesigned.
-This found that a majority of visitors were coming to copy-paste the principles, and visitors were mostly product design students learning about Dieter Rams.
-I saw that 80% of visitors to the page didn't visit any other part of the website.

       #### Conflicting business goals